2010 Bangalore stadium bombing: Casualties

 Initial reports indicated that ten people had been injured.
 The number of injured later increased to fifteen, including five security men.

 Investigations

 Preliminary investigations soon after the event showed that a timer device had been used for the bombings.
 The police commissioner of Bangalore, Shankar Bidari, said that it was a "minor bomb blast" and that investigations were "in full swing" to find out who was responsible.

 Abdul Naseer Madani

-In Aug 2010, People's Democratic Party chairman Abdul Naseer Madani admitted involvement in the bombing.
-Karnataka home minister VS Acharya had said that there was "an indirect involvement in a blast outside Chinnaswamy stadium.
-A clearer picture will emerge in a couple of days.
-More arrests are likely and inquiry may reveal more names" Madani was arrested on 17 August at Kollam in connection with the 2008 Bangalore serial blasts case.
+In August 2010, People's Democratic Party chairman Abdul Naseer Madani admitted involvement in the bombing.
+Karnataka home minister VS Acharya said that there was "an indirect involvement in a blast outside Chinnaswamy stadium," that a clearer picture would emerge in a couple of days, and that "more arrests are likely and inquiry may reveal more names."
+Madani was arrested on 17 August in Kollam in connection with the 2008 Bangalore serial blasts case.

-Impacts
+Impact

-The Bangalore stadium blasts had necessitated the shifting of two Indian Premier League matches from Bangalore to Mumbai.
+The Bangalore stadium blasts necessitated the shifting of two Indian Premier League matches from Bangalore to Mumbai.